thkuo/CompositeDatatypeTree/README.md

 ### <a name="contents"></a> Contents

 This repository contains the methodology and results of this paper.
-To overview each application, please visit the `bin/paper_figs.html` files under `Pseudomonas/`, `Klebsiella/`, and `Benchmarking/`.
-To apply the composite datatype inference to other datasets, please visit `tree_inference/`.
+For the results of each application, please visit the `bin/paper_figs.html` file under `Pseudomonas/`, `Klebsiella/`, or `Benchmarking/` (simulated dataset).
+The folder `tree_inference/` includes further details of the composite datatype inference, such as the installation and usages.

     .
     ├── tree_inference # workflows of the composite datatype method